ProjectOpenSea/seaport/docs/SeaportDocumentation.md

 }
 ```

+Remember to create a [Seaport Improvement Protocol (SIP)](https://github.com/ProjectOpenSea/SIPs) proposal for any novel Seaport app.

 ## Bulk Order Creation

 Seaport v1.2 introduced a bulk order creation feature.
 In brief, a buyer or seller can now sign a single bulk order payload that creates multiple orders with one ECDSA signature.
 So, instead of signing a dozen single order payloads to create a dozen orders, a user can now create the same dozen orders with a single click in their wallet UI.